-Did you know that buildings contribute almost one quarter of Ontario’s total greenhouse gas emissions?
+Almost one quarter of Ontario’s total greenhouse gas emissions is attributed to buildings.
 The Ontario government is trying to change that as part of its five-year mission to reduce pollution.
 To that end, it announced new programs to encourage homeowners to improve their energy efficiency – the Green Investment Fund and the Canada Greener Homes Grant – that offers property owners thousands of dollars in rebates and interest-free loans.

 It hopes this incentive will push homeowners to invest in reducing their carbon footprint.

 Related Read: 5 Items Homeowners Can’t Compost or Recycle in Toronto

 We’ve highlighted the five rebates and incentives currently being offered to help make your home more energy efficient.

 1. $50 for a Smart Thermostat

 2. $5,000 for Windows

 We all want streaming sunshine in our homes, but window glass and panes are a key source of escaping heat.
 Get $500 per window up to 10 windows, or $5,000 when you upgrade to high performance windows, which are designed to reduce energy loss, condensation and outdoor noise.

 4. $5,000 for Insulation